-- 68. The sources of potential harms can be intended novel GM traits associated with one or more introduced genetic elements, or unintended effects/traits arising from the use of gene technology. - 69.
-As discussed in Chapter 1, the GM canola lines have been modified by the introduction of a gene or a variant of the gene from yeast.
-The introduced gene will be considered further as a source of potential harm. - 70.
-The GM canola lines may also contain the introduced pat gene which confers tolerance to glufosinate herbicide and was used as a selectable marker.
+71. The GM canola lines may also contain the introduced pat gene which confers tolerance to glufosinate herbicide and was used as a selectable marker.
 The pat gene and its products have been extensively characterised and assessed as posing negligible risk to human and animal health or to the environment by the Regulator, as well as by other regulatory agencies in Australia and overseas (CERA, 2011).
+Commercial

-Commercial GM canola lines containing the pat gene have been assessed to pose negligible risks to human health and the environment in the RARMPs for DIR 021/2002 (OGTR, 2003), DIR 108 (OGTR, 2011) and DIR 155 (OGTR, 2018).
+GM canola lines containing the pat gene have been assessed to pose negligible risks to human health and the environment in the RARMPs for DIR 021/2002 (OGTR, 2003), DIR 108 (OGTR, 2011) and DIR 155 (OGTR, 2018).
 In addition, a herbicide tolerance trait has no effect except in an environment where the plant is exposed to the relevant herbicide, and it is unlikely that the proposed GM canola lines would be exposed to glufosinate herbicide in the field.
 This is because the applicant does not propose to use glufosinate during the field trial, glufosinate is not used to control volunteer canola (AOF, 2019), and although glufosinate is registered for weed control in summer fallows, it is more expensive and infrequently used compared to the alternative knockdown herbicides glyphosate and paraquat (Walsh, 2021).
 For these reasons, the pat gene will not be further considered as a source of potential harm.

-- 71. The introduced genes are controlled by regulatory sequences.
+72. The introduced genes are controlled by regulatory sequences.
 These were originally derived from plants, plant viruses and a bacterium (Table 3).
 Regulatory sequences are naturally present in all plants, and the introduced elements are expected to operate in similar ways to endogenous elements.
 These sequences are DNA that is not expressed as a protein, so exposure is to the DNA only and dietary DNA has no toxicity (Society of Toxicology, 2003).
-Hence, potential harms from the regulatory sequences will not be further assessed for this application. - 72.
-Some of the constructs introduced into the GM canola lines also contain the HA-tag sequence from human influenza virus.
-As discussed in Section 4.1, HA-tag is one of the widely used small peptide tags that does not disturb protein function.
-Hence, any potential harm from the tag sequence will not be further assessed for this application. - 73.
-Genetic modifications involving introduction of genes have the potential to cause unintended effects in several ways.
+Hence, potential harms from the regulatory sequences will not be further assessed for this application.

+73. Genetic modifications involving introduction of genes have the potential to cause unintended effects in several ways.
 These include insertional effects such as interruptions, deletions, duplications or rearrangements of the genome, which can lead to altered expression of endogenous genes.
 There could also be increased metabolic burden due to expression of the introduced proteins, novel traits arising out of interactions with non-target proteins and secondary effects arising from altered substrate or product levels in biochemical pathways.
 However, these types of effects also occur spontaneously and in plants generated by conventional breeding.
 Accepted conventional breeding techniques such as hybridisation, mutagenesis and somaclonal variation can have a much larger impact on the plant genome than genetic engineering (Schnell et al., 2015).
 Plants generated by conventional breeding have a long history of safe use, and there are no documented cases where conventional breeding has resulted in the production of a novel toxin or allergen in a crop (Steiner et al., 2013).
 Therefore, the potential for the processes of genetic modification to result in unintended effects will not be considered further.